upstream-se/guidebook-draft/docs/motivation/coverage-analysis-of-existing-approaches/synthesis.md

 ### Interpreting the table

-Several observations emerge:
+Three structural regularities emerge:

-1. **Execution-level change governance is well supported.**
+1. **Execution-level governance is comparatively strong.**
-   Many families provide strong mechanisms for enacting and managing change within bounded scopes.
+   Most families provide mechanisms for coordinating, controlling, and adapting ongoing work.

-2. **Strategic or declared intent is frequently governed at a managerial level.**
+2. **Managerial articulation of declared intent is comparatively strong.**
-   Portfolio and governance frameworks articulate objectives, funding criteria, and compliance constraints.

-3. **Structural coherence receives partial but uneven attention.**
-   Architecture-centric approaches emphasize structure explicitly, while others treat it as secondary.

-4. **Durable intentional knowledge and systematic revisitability remain comparatively weaker across families.**
-   Mechanisms for preserving and re-evaluating assumptions, non-goals, and long-term rationale are rarely institutionalized as epistemic governance practices.
+   Objectives, business cases, and compliance criteria are often formally governed.

+3. **Durable revisitability of intent and rationale remains comparatively weak.**
+   While decisions are sometimes documented, few families institutionalize systematic, epistemic re-evaluation of system-level assumptions, non-goals, and long-term purpose.

+Notably, the challenges most directly tied to epistemic × intentional governance —
+*loss of original intent*, *limited revisitability*, and *divergence between intent and realized structure* — remain only partially addressed across families.

 These observations align with the structural distribution visible in Figure 1.

 ## Structural asymmetry in governance

-When the matrix and the challenge table are considered together, a structural asymmetry becomes visible:
+When Figure 1 and the challenge table are considered together, a structural asymmetry becomes visible:

 - Execution is strongly governed.
-- Investment intent is formally governed.
+- Investment intent is managerially governed.
-- Structure is partially governed.
+- Structure is epistemically governed in architecture-centric contexts.
-- Durable, epistemically articulated system-level intent is comparatively underrepresented.
+- **System-level intent as durable, inspectable knowledge is not systematically governed.**

-This asymmetry corresponds directly to several upstream challenges, particularly:

-- loss of original intent and rationale over time,
-- limited ability to revisit and re-evaluate past decisions, and
-- divergence between intent and realized structure.

-The pattern is not accidental.
-It reflects how dominant approaches conceptualize what is governable and how governance should be exercised.
+This asymmetry is not accidental.
+It reflects dominant assumptions embedded in existing approaches:

+- Work must be organized and controlled.
+- Investments must be justified and overseen.
+- Architecture must be described and structured.

+But the ongoing epistemic stewardship of *why the system exists*, *under what assumptions it evolves*, and *which commitments must remain stable across time and providers* is rarely institutionalized as a primary governance concern.

+As a result, the recurring upstream challenges are not random failures.
+They are predictable consequences of this structural distribution of governance attention.

+## Implication for the upstream problem space

+The synthesis does not suggest that existing families are insufficient within their intended scope.
+Each addresses essential dimensions of software development and organizational control.

+However, the aggregated analysis shows that:

+- Epistemic governance exists — but is concentrated on structure.
+- Managerial governance of intent exists — but is concentrated on initiatives and investment.
+- Execution governance is highly developed.
+- Epistemic governance of system-level intent remains structurally underrepresented.

+This structural pattern aligns directly with the persistent upstream challenges identified earlier.

 ## Transition

-The analysis above does not diminish the importance of existing approaches.
-Each family addresses essential dimensions of software development and organizational control.

-However, the structural pattern revealed by this synthesis suggests that certain dimensions of the upstream problem space require a form of governance that is not systematically foregrounded within current families of approaches.
+The synthesis therefore motivates a more precise question:

+If execution, investment intent, and structural knowledge are already governed in established ways, what form of governance is required to systematically address durable, epistemically articulated system-level intent and its evolution over time?

-The next part of this guidebook articulates **Upstream Software Engineering** as a discipline explicitly concerned with epistemic governance of software system intent and its relationship to structure and evolution.
+The next part of this guidebook introduces **Upstream Software Engineering** as a discipline explicitly concerned with that question.

 Proceed to **Foundations**.